rustlecho/Connect-Four-Board-Game/README.md

 3. For potential collaboration, please contact the author as well.

-## Connect Four Game
+## Connect Four Game (Pop-Your-Chip) -- *Modified/Special Version of Connect Four*
 Connect4 or Connect Four is a game in which the players choose a color and then take turns dropping colored tokens into a six-row, seven-column vertically suspended grid.
 The pieces fall straight down,occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.

 Players choose a color (Player 1 or Player 2), and take turn dropping their colored chips from the top row down a column.
+In this "Pop-Your Chip" *Modified/Special Version* of Connect4, Players are able to pop their own chips out from the bottom of the board.
+This causes the chips above to all fall down by one position producing a new arrangement of chips on the board.
+Which in consequence, can act as a way to modify the strategies each player can use to win the game either from an offensive or defensive perspective!
 The first player to get four chips in a row (vertical, horizontal, or diagonal) wins!

 Connect Four is a two-player game with perfect information for both sides, meaning that nothing is hidden from anyone.
 Connect Four also belongs to the classification of an adversarial, zero-sum game, since a player's advantage is an opponent's disadvantage.